-This article is about sliders which are used in Budget Simulator to enable the respondent to change the spend/saving allocation for the different Slider Items.
+This article is about sliders which are used in Simulator to enable the respondent to change the spend/saving allocation for the different Slider Items.
 The slider has different increments, set up by the admin, and the participant moves the slider to the desired increment.

 What is a slider

 Sliders are the interactive feature which allow participants to increase or decrease spending to affect the total budget, and compare consequences.

 How are the percentage increments of a slider determined?

-The slider scale will increase and decrease in percentage increments.
+The slider scale will increase and decrease in percentage increments for Budget and Bill Simulators, or in points if you are running a Points Simulator.
 These increments are determined by the administrator in the admin side.

 If you are creating a scale with both negative and positive increments, the increments MUST run from negative at the left hand side of the slider (top of the scale in the admin side) to positive at the right hand side (at the bottom of the scale).